flashlin/Samples/torch-qa/fine-tune/data-user/baccarat.md

 * Pair Bet: Betting that the first two cards dealt to either the player or banker will form a pair.
 * Dragon Bonus: Betting on the side bet based on the point difference between the winning hand.
 * Fortune Six: Betting on the banker winning with a total point of six using two cards.

-Question: What is Tiger Baccarat?
-Q: How to play Tiger Baccarat?
-Answer: Tiger Baccarat is a set of up to 5 optional wagers that may be used on a Baccarat table in conjunction with any of the existing optional wagers.
-The 5 Tiger wagers are known as “Tiger”, “Big Tiger”, “Small Tiger”, “Tiger Tie” and “Tiger Pair”.
-Please note that the casino may limit the placement of any or all of the Tiger wagers to those players who also have a Baccarat wager on the Player’s Hand, Banker’s Hand or Tie and will display a sign at the table when this applies.

-Question: What's bet options sbotop offer in Tiger Baccarat?
-Answer: In Tiger Baccarat, SBOTOP offers five optional wagers:
-* Tiger: simply place a bet in the Tiger betting area of the layout.
-If the banker wins with a score total of six, you win.
-The payout odds are dependent on how many cards the Banker has when the hand is complete.
-If the Banker has two cards, this is known as a “Two Card Tiger” and the payout odds are 12 to 1.
-If the Banker has three cards, this is known as a “Three Card Tiger” and the payout odds are 20 to 1.
-* Big Tiger: simply place a bet in the Big Tiger betting area of the layout.
-All bets must be placed before any cards are dealt.
-If the banker wins with a score total of six and has exactly three cards, you win.
-The payout odds for winning with a score total of six and exactly three cards are 50 to 1.
-* Small Tiger: simply place a bet in the Small Tiger betting area of the layout.
-If the banker wins with a score total of six and has exactly two cards, you win.
-The payout odds for winning with a score total of six and exactly two cards are 22 to 1.
-* Tiger Tie: simply place a bet in the Tiger Tie betting area of the layout.
- If the result is a Tie with a total of six, you win.
-The payout odds for winning with a Tie and a total of six are 35 to 1.
-* Tiger Pair: The Tiger Pair wager is similar to the Banker Pairs and Player pairs wagers, but they are combined into one bet.
-Simply place a bet in the Tiger Pair betting area of the layout.
-All bets must be placed before any cards are dealt.
-If either or both of the Player’s and Banker’s hands first two cards are a pair, you win.
-If only one of the hands has a pair on their first two cards, this is known as a “Single Tiger Pair” and the odds paid are 4 to 1.
-If both hands have a pair on their first two cards, this is known as a “Double Tiger Pair” and the odds are 20 to 1.
-If the pairs in both hands have a matching number or matching picture card, then this is known as a “Twin Tiger Pair” and the odds are 100 to 1.

-QuestionByPrevTodoList: What is {key} in Tiger Baccarat?

 Question: Introduction to Live Dealer Baccarat
 Answer: The objective of the game is to bet on whichever of two hands, the player's hand or the banker's hand, that the Player thinks will have a point value closest to 9.
 The Player can also bet on a tie.